 In dissent, Judge Daniel A. Bress suggested that because the EPA did not base its withdrawal decision on the likelihood of unacceptable environmental effects, it necessarily means Trout Unlimited would succeed on remand.

 “The Ninth Circuit’s opinion holding the EPA may only withdraw Clean Water Act protection for the unique Bristol Bay watershed if it determines that proposed mining operations there are unlikely to have unacceptable adverse environmental effects is a victory for science, common sense, and the rule of law,” said Paul Werner, Sheppard Mullin partner and lead counsel representing Trout Unlimited.

-The Sheppard Mullin team that represented Trout Unlimited included partners Paul Werner and Steve Hollman, and associates Abram Shanedling and Kirsten Ryan.
+The Sheppard Mullin team that represented Trout Unlimited included partners Paul Werner and Steve Hollman, and associates Abraham Shanedling and Kirsten Ryan.

 Click here to read the press release.

 The Ninth Circuit’s opinion is available here.